nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=50100, debug=True)
 ```
+* In the above example, the API endpoint listening to GET requests at the route `/sum` will extract the integers x and y from URL segments and send the results in a JSON response
+*

 ### Add a blueprint to the flask application under a URL prefix